 The house of Cadle & Stringham did a large mercantile business in this city for many years.
 The first of the Stringhams that I wot of, was Capt.
 Joseph Stringham, who commanded a vessel out of this port before the Revolutionary War, in 1774.
 After the war, in 1786, he settled down at 110 Smith (William) street, where I think he died.
 One son — I think Joseph — was a grocer in Queen street.
 No. 110.
 He was concerned with Janeway, under the firm of Stringham & Janeway, in a brewery in Magazine street (Pearl, from Centre to Broadway), as early as 1791.

 Magazine Street at the time was that portion of what is now Pearl Street which was immediately south of the Fresh Water Pond.
-In an 1848 address to the St. Nicholas Society of the City of New York, the main businesses in this area are listed as (i) the pottery of Crolius, (ii) the furnace of McQueen, (iii) the tanneries of Brooks and Coulthard, (iv) the brewery of Janeway, (v) the starch and hair powder manufactory of N. Smith, and (vi) the rope-walk of the Schermerhorns.
+In an 1848 address to the St. Nicholas Society of the City of New York, the main businesses in the 1790s in this area are listed as (i) the pottery of Crolius, (ii) the furnace of McQueen, (iii) the tanneries of Brooks and Coulthard, (iv) the brewery of Janeway, (v) the starch and hair powder manufactory of N. Smith, and (vi) the rope-walk of the Schermerhorns.

 George Janeway is listed in The Manual of the Corporation of the City of New York of 1862 as having been a brewer, Assistant Alderman, North Ward, 1784 to 1795 and Alderman, Sixth Ward, 1803 to 1804.
 Issac Coulthard advertised his tannery in the New York Packet on 7 December 1787.
 Interestingly, around October 1794, Coulthard was involved with the sale of a distillery near the Fresh Water Pond.
 In the late spring of 1795 his tannery burned down – a total loss.
 At the end of December 1796, Clouthard has erected a new brewery near the pond and started operations with his son.
 Not the same brewery as Janeway’s it would appear.
 Was that “the distillery” being sold a few years before?